What are Fields?

 string-list

-A property that stores an array of strings.
-This is useful for fields that need to contain multiple text values.
+Stores an array of string values.
+Useful for fields that contain multiple text entries.

 {